 - The college houses the Center for Community Partnerships, which supports the development of community-based partnerships.

-- The college also houses the Center for Community Schools and Child Welfare Innovation, which assists school districts and communities interested in establishing a comprehensive community school.
+- The college also houses the Center for Community Schools, which assists school districts and communities interested in establishing a comprehensive community school.

 - The college is home to centers, a clinic and an institute located on the Orlando campus or in the adjacent Central Florida Research Park.